calhounpaul/ML/README.md

-Here's a GitHub README file for the ML repository:

 # ML Repository

 This repository is a comprehensive toolkit for advanced machine learning and AI tasks, focusing on natural language processing, image processing, and model fine-tuning.
 It provides a well-organized structure of scripts, tools, and configurations to support various aspects of machine learning workflows.